vicapow/react-map-gl-pixi-overlay-example/README.md

 # When would I want to use a custom PIXI overlay?

-You need to be able to show and update thousands of interactive elements on a page at once.
+You need to show and update thousands of interactive elements on a page at once.

 ## Usage